SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/06-Reflection/EN/interactive-java-oop-advanced-reflection-and-annotations-32-34-built-in-annotations-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Here is an example of some **built-in** annotations:
+Here are some **built-in** annotations:

 - `@Override` - indicates that a method overrides or replaces the behavior of an inherited method

-- `@Deprecated` - shows us an API that is not intended for use anymore
+- `@Deprecated` - marks an API that is not intended for use anymore

-- `@SupressWarning` - used to turn off compiler warnings
+- `@SupressWarning` - used to diseable some compiler warnings

-Let us see how we can use it:
+Let us see how we can use this:

 ```java
 @SuppressWarnings(value = "unchecked")